bramley/phplist-plugin-common/README.md

 ### Dependencies ###

 This plugin is for phplist 3.0.0 and later.
+For phplist versions prior to 3.2.5 phplist must use the mysqli database extension (not mysql).

 Requires php version 5.4 or later.

-The version of this plugin dated 2015-03-23 has an incompatible change.
-Other plugins that depend on CommonPlugin should be upgraded to their latest version.

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the phplist `admin` directory but you can use a directory outside